ethicxz/ethicxz.github.io/_posts/2024-10-26-HTB Mist Machine.md

 Nice we are Brandon.Keywarp

-## Coerce MS01$ thanks to a WebDav Server to perform a ShadowCreds attack
+## Setup a WebDav Server to perform a ShadowCreds attack

 Ok so at this point of the box, i'm not going to detail all the research i did and everything i tried otherwise this post will be way too long so i'll get straight to the point :